ssen280/DevOps-Project/PROJECT-14_EXPERIENCE CONTINUOUS INTEGRATION WITH JENKINS | ANSIBLE | ARTIFACTORY | SONARQUBE | PHP/Implementation_steps.md

 8. **Failed deployments:** We all hope this never happens, but how often do our deployments cause an outage or major issues for the users?
 Reversing a failed deployment is something we never want to do, but it is something you should always plan for.
 If you have issues with failed deployments, be sure to track this metric over time.
 This could also be seen as tracking *Mean Time To Failure (MTTF).

 9. **Error rates:** Tracking error rates within the application is super important.
 Not only they serve as an indicator of quality problems, but also ongoing performance and uptime related issues.
 In software development, errors are also known as exceptions, and proper exception handling is critical.
 If they are not handled nicely, we can figure it out while monitoring the rate of errors.

+- Bugs – Identify new exceptions being thrown in the code after a deployment
+- Production issues – Capture issues with database connections, query timeouts, and other related issues

+Presenting error rate metrics like this simply gives greater insights into where to focus attention.

+10. **Application usage & traffic:** After a deployment, we want to see if the number of transactions or users accessing our system looks normal.
+If we suddenly have no traffic or a giant spike in traffic, something could be wrong.
+An attacker may be routing traffic elsewhere, or initiating a DDOS attack

+11. **Application performance:** Before we even perform a deployment, we should configure monitoring tools like Retrace, DataDog, New Relic, or AppDynamics to look for performance problems, hidden errors, and other issues.
+During and after the deployment, we should also look for any changes in overall application performance and establish some benchmarks to know when things deviate from the norm.

+It might be common after a deployment to see major changes in the usage of specific SQL queries, web service or HTTP calls, and other application dependencies.
+These monitoring tools can provide valuable visualizations like this one below that helps make it easy to spot problems.

+12. **Mean time to detection (MTTD):** When problems happen, it is important that we identify them quickly.
+The last thing we want is to have a major partial or complete system outage and not know about it.
+Having robust application monitoring and good observability tools in place will help us detect issues quickly.
+Once they are detected, we also must fix them quickly!

+13. **Mean time to recovery (MTTR):** This metric helps us track how long it takes to recover from failures.
+A key metric for the business is keeping failures to a minimum and being able to recover from them quickly.
+It is typically measured in hours and may refer to business hours, not calendar hours.

+These are the major metrics that any DevOps team should track and monitor to understand how well CI/CD process is established and how it helps to deliver quality application to the users.